pachadotdev/oec/gh-pages/README.md

 ## The MIT License

-Copyright (c) 2016, Mauricio Vargas S.
+Copyright (c) 2016, Alexander Simoes, Mauricio Vargas S.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the